Trent Owens

-Trent T. Owens (born January 4, 1975) is an American stock car racing driver and crew chief who works for Kaulig Racing as the crew chief for their No. 31 Chevrolet Camaro ZL1 1LE in the NASCAR Cup Series, driven by Justin Haley.
-He was previously a driver in what was then known as the NASCAR Craftsman Truck Series and the ARCA Bondo/Mar-Hyde Series.
+William Trent Owens (born January 4, 1975) is an American former stock car racing driver and crew chief who works for Kaulig Racing as the crew chief for their No. 16 Chevrolet Camaro ZL1 driven by A. J. Allmendinger in the NASCAR Cup Series.
+He was previously a driver in the NASCAR Craftsman Truck Series and the ARCA Bondo/Mar-Hyde Series.
 He is also the nephew of seven-time Cup Series champion Richard Petty.
 Owens previously crew chiefed for Petty's team as well as JTG Daugherty Racing, Braun Racing/Turner Motorsports/Turner Scott Motorsports and Bobby Gerhart Racing.

 Racing career

 Driving career

 Owens started his career while still in high school, working for Petty Enterprises, owned by his uncle Richard.
 He also worked at the Richard Petty Driving Experience.

 In 2000, Owens attempted to qualify for the season-finale for the ARCA Bondo/Mar-Hyde Series at Atlanta in a No. 37 car owned by crew chief Barry Dodson, but he failed to qualify.
 He would not attempt to make any other ARCA starts.
 Owens made his debut in the NASCAR Craftsman Truck Series in 2001, driving the No. 49 Ford at Pikes Peak.
 He started 32nd, but managed a good day, finishing 19th.
 He then topped that run with an 18th at Texas before finishing 34th at Kansas.
 He then switched rides, competing in three events for Ware Racing Enterprises.
 His best run was a 19th, coming in the season-finale at California.

 In 2002, Owens became the driver of the No. 15 Ford for Countryman Ballew Racing.
 He failed to qualify for the season-opener at Daytona.
 In the rest of the races he ran for the team (the next six races), he scored top-20s in all but one of his starts.
 His best finish of the year was a 14th at Pikes Peak (where he had his best career start of 12th), but he also had a pair of 15ths at Darlington and Dover.
 After the race at Texas, Owens was released due to funding issues.
 He was without a ride for the rest of the season.